userfrosting/learn/03.installation/02.requirements/01.basic-stack/docs.md

 For all other directories, you should make sure that they are *not* writable by the webserver.
 We also recommend keeping the `/app` directory out of your web server's document root entirely, to prevent it from inadvertently serving any files in that directory.
 Only the contents of `/public` need to be in the document root.

+>>>>>> For detailed help with file permissions in Unix/Linux environments, please see our [Unix Primer for Ubuntu](https://learn.userfrosting.com/going-live/unix-primer-ubuntu#Filepermissions).

 ### Other software (local development environment only)

 During development, and before you're ready to deploy, you'll also want to have the following tools installed: